Jailing of gay men in Senegal poses setback to HIV fight in Africa

 A doctor at the Division’s HIV office who asked to be identified only as Diop, his last name, agreed: "When people have these diseases, we call them diseases of shame."

-For AIDES Senegal, decriminalization was not its main goal but reducing private discrimination in areas such as housing, employment and health.
+For AIDES Senegal, decriminalisation was not its main goal but reducing private discrimination in areas such as housing, employment and health.

 Several people working closely with gay rights associations pointed to the influence of religion: many religious leaders say homosexuality is forbidden in the Koran.